 Additional information on recovery and recovery plan implementation are described in the “Recovery Progress” section of the species report (Service 2013, pp. 39-43).

-An assessment of the need for a species' protection under the Act is based on whether a species is in danger of extinction or likely to become so because of any of five factors: (A) The present or threatened destruction, modification, or curtailment of its habitat or range; (B) overutilization for commercial, recreational, scientific, or educational purposes; (C) disease or predation; (D) the inadequacy of existing regulatory mechanisms; or (E) other natural or manmade factors affecting its continued existence.
+An assessment of the need for a species' protection under the Act is based on whether a species is in danger of extinction or likely to become so because of any of five factors: (A) The present or threatened destruction, modification, or curtailment of its habitat or range; (B) overutilization for commercial, recreational, scientific, or educational purposes; (C) disease or predation; (D) the inadequacy of existing regulatory mechanisms; or (E) Start Printed Page 75320other natural or manmade factors affecting its continued existence.
 As required by section 4(a)(1) of the Act, we conducted a review of the status of this plant and assessed the five factors to evaluate whether Eriodictyon altissimum is endangered or threatened throughout all of its range.
 We examined the best scientific and commercial information available regarding the past, present, and future threats faced by the species.
 We reviewed information presented in the 2011 petition, information available in our files and gathered through our 90-day finding in response to this petition, and other available published and unpublished information.
 We also consulted with species experts and land management staff with California Department of Fish and Wildlife (CDFW), California Department of Parks and Recreation (CDPR), the County of San Luis Obispo, the City of San Luis Obispo, and local biologists who are actively managing Eriodictyon altissimum.

 In considering what factors might constitute threats, we must look beyond the mere exposure of the species to the factor to determine whether the exposure causes actual impacts to the species.
 If there is exposure to a factor, but no response, or only a positive response, that factor is not a threat.
 If there is exposure and the species responds negatively, the factor may be a threat and we then attempt to determine how significant the threat is.
 If the threat is significant, it may drive, or contribute to, the risk of extinction of the species such that the species warrants listing as endangered or threatened as those terms are defined by the Act.
 This does not necessarily require empirical proof of a threat.
 The combination of exposure and some corroborating evidence of how the species is likely impacted could suffice.
 The mere identification of factors that could impact a species negatively is not sufficient to compel a finding that listing is appropriate; we require evidence that these factors are operative threats that act on the species to the point that the species meets the definition of endangered or threatened under the Act.